Local Development

 These credentials only work when VEGA_AUTH_PROVIDER=custom (the default).
 In AWS, Cognito handles authentication and these credentials are disabled.

-By default, VEGA_SCAN_EXECUTION_MODE=thread, which means the API process runs scans directly inside the request.
+By default, VEGA_SCAN_EXECUTION_MODE=thread, which means the API process runs scans directly inside a background thread.
 This is the simplest setup.

-For a more realistic setup that mirrors production, set VEGA_SCAN_EXECUTION_MODE=external for the API and run the worker in a third terminal:
+For a more realistic setup that mirrors production, set VEGA_SCAN_EXECUTION_MODE=external for the API and run the scan worker separately:

 VEGA_SCAN_EXECUTION_MODE=external uvicorn app.main:app --reload --reload-dir app